Regardless of your specific goal, one of the easiest and most common ways of tracking your progress is by weighing yourself regularly.

 - Every Day

 In terms of the most accurate way to do it, weighing yourself every day is the best option.
 It’s how I do it, and as long as you do it correctly (take the weekly average) and don’t let the daily fluctuations negatively affect you, then it’s how I’d recommend it be done.
+That’s why it’s the tracking approach I use in my Superior Fat Loss program.
 But if you are the type of person who will turn it into an unhealthy obsession and respond poorly to seeing typical day-to-day changes in your weight, then you should probably avoid this option.

 - Once A Week